HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

 Outlet control
 **************

+.. warning:: Outlet control operations will affect connected devices.
+These operations have the same effect as the corresponding physical actions.
+It is the responsibility of the user to assess the situation and act accordingly.
+Hyperview takes no responsibility for any damage incurred as a result of using this feature.
+For more information please refer to our `terms of service <https://www.hyperviewhq.com/legal/>`_.

-Hyperview Outlet Control has been designed to help you manage and control the power state of compatible Smart rack Power Distribution Units (rPDUs) while maintaining a detailed record of all actions taken by users.
+Hyperview Outlet Control has been designed to help you manage and control the power state of compatible Smart Power Distribution Units (rPDUs) while maintaining a detailed record of all actions taken by users.

 This feature allows you to: